Child Protection Attorney

 Join Our Team and Make a Difference!

-The Child Protection section is on the lookout for three passionate and dedicated full-time attorneys to champion child-in-need-of-aid cases.
-These coveted positions are available in the vibrant communities of Juneau, Bethel, and Palmer.
+The Child Protection section is on the lookout for multiple passionate and dedicated full-time attorneys to champion child-in-need-of-aid cases.
+These coveted positions are available in the vibrant communities of Anchorage, Juneau, Bethel, and Palmer.

 Why You Should Apply: